About Autism West Midlands

 Gender Pay Gap

-Please click the link below to read our Gender Pay Gap Statement.
+Please click the link below to read our most recent Gender Pay Gap Statement.

-Day to day running of the charity is the responsibility of the staff, led by the chief executive and senior management team.
+Day to day running of the charity is the responsibility of the staff, led by the chief executive.

 Director of Finance & Resources (Deputy Chief Executive)

-Our charity is governed by Trustees, all of whom give their services free of charge.
-Our Trustees are responsible for the overall strategy of the charity and for its governance.
+Our charity is governed by Trustees, all of whom give their time for free.
+Our Trustees are responsible for agreeing the overall strategy of the charity and for its governance.

 - John Drozd (Chair of the Finance Committee)